 I, for one, am starting by no longer teaching my daughters to be nice.
 Maybe that sounds a little extreme?
 But if that’s what I have to do to protect my girls, so be it.

-Girls have to be taught assertiveness at a young age
+Kids have to be taught assertiveness at a young age

 Almost all of us can come up with an example of how being nice has caused us to be taken advantage of.
 For some, it was a minor incident, but for others there could be really deep trauma associated with the event.